Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-bindings-event-grid-trigger.md

 # <a name="javascript"></a>[JavaScript](#tab/javascript)

-A instância 'Grade de Evento' está disponível através do parâmetro configurado na propriedade do ficheiro *function.json.* `name`
+A instância 'Grade de Evento' está disponível através do parâmetro configurado no *function.jsna* propriedade do `name` ficheiro.

 # <a name="python"></a>[Python](#tab/python)

-A instância 'Grade de Eventos' está disponível através do parâmetro configurado na propriedade do ficheiro *function.json,* `name` dactilografado como `func.EventGridEvent` .
+A instância da Grade de Eventos está disponível através do parâmetro configurado no *function.jsna* propriedade do `name` ficheiro, dactilografado como `func.EventGridEvent` .

 # <a name="java"></a>[Java](#tab/java)